AustinSteil/generate-files-model/README.md

 1. Add the field to `src/fields/vars.json`
 2. Add the corresponding HTML form element to `index.html`
-3. Add the placeholder to your Word template
+3. Add the placeholder to your PDF template generator

 The storage system automatically adapts to changes in `src/fields/vars.json` - no code changes needed!